-Basketball drills are activities that are used by players to help hone in on particular skills that are important to good Basketball play.
+Basketball drills are activities that are used by players to help hone in on particular skills that are important for good basketball players to possess.
 For example, a shooting drill would be used to help a player perfect their shooting motion or shooting from a particular spot on the court, which would help them in a real game situation.

 What are the Most Important Skills for Basketball?

-Shooting is the main way to score in Basketball, so it's pretty self-explanatory how important it is to the game.
+Shooting is the main way to score in basketball, so it's pretty self-explanatory how important it is to winning a game.

 Lastly, jumping is an important skill to have as jumping plays a part in scoring the basketball, as well as defending against the opposing team.

 Rebounding is also a vital skill for some in basketball, but we'll cover rebounding on its own later.